genyrosk/genyrosk.github.io/content/posts/python-generators/index.md

 - it first returns the value that it's yielding and **pauses**
 - it then assigns the value that it's passed with `.send(value)` and the generator continues running until it encounters the next `yield` statement

-So can you retrieve and send values at the same time ?
-Of course !
+So can you retrieve and send values at the same time?
+Of course!
 In the following example we will print the stateful variables inside of the generator to better understand what's going on:

 ```python
 def my_generator():